HCL-TECH-SOFTWARE/Domino-rest-api/docs/topicguides/architecture.md

 - Protocol buffers (backend format, no support in browser despite being donated to Cloud Computing Foundation driven by single vendor, code generation limited to a few languages, poor documentation of proto files)
 - Java RPC (single language only)
 - Websockets (not suitable for backend, no documentation format)
-- oDATA (decided to implement that as a database specific option)
+- OData (decided to implement that as a database specific option)

 ### Implication